About EntouRaj for Kids

 Jonathan Scott – Secretary

-Jonathan Scott is digital and social media communications manager at Eli Lilly and Company.
+Jonathan Scott is digital strategy manager at Eli Lilly and Company.
 Previously, he originated the role of digital media manager at Indianapolis Monthly magazine.
 Jon is a writer for TENNIS.com and also moonlights at TENNIS magazine, most recently writing feature stories for its annual Heroes issue.
-He has covered many sports and entertainment events, including the U.S. Open, Western & Southern Open, PowerShares Series, World Tennis Day and more.
+He has covered many sports and entertainment events, including multiple U.S. Opens and Western & Southern Opens and the 2012 Super Bowl.

 Jon served as social media and website committee chair at USTA Midwest from 2012 through 2014.
-In 2012 and 2013, he led IndyTennis, the city’s nonprofit LGBT tennis organization, serving as president and Indy Classic tournament director.
-The group donated $7,500 over those two years to charity partner Indiana AIDS Fund, raising funds for HIV prevention and education.
+In 2012 and 2013, he led IndyTennis, the city’s nonprofit LGBTQ + Ally tennis organization, serving as president and Indy Classic tournament director.
+The group donated $7,500 in that time span to charity partner Indiana AIDS Fund, raising funds for HIV prevention and education.
 He was active with IndyTennis before that as an at-large board member (2010) and as secretary (2011).
 He was named USTA Midwest Volunteer of the Month in August 2012.

 Jon loves volunteering and is an avid USTA league player.
 As one who took up tennis at age 15 and received a racquet donated to his high-school team, he relishes the opportunity to make a difference in student-athletes’ lives through EntouRaj.
-Jon and his fiance, Josh, live with their dogs in downtown Indianapolis.
+Jon and his husband, Josh, live with their dogs in the Butler-Tarkington neighborhood.